fjvallarino/monomer/tasks.md

     - Label needs to rebuild its glyphs if style/renderArea changes
     - Listview needs to update sizeReq of modified items
     - If sizeReq changes, it should request ResizeWidgets
+  - When hover is lost, size is not reduced/recalculated
+  - Handle Window Lost Focus
+    - Not needed; I thought it was part of the previous issue

 - Pending
   - Add header in all files, indicating license and documenting what the module does